mu-editor/pup/README.rst

   Including an optional License Agreement GUI and custom volume icon.

+* **Linux AppImage files**

+  Preliminary support:
+  limited to Python 3.8 on x86_64 systems, with the Desktop Entry's Categories hard-coded to "Education".

 As of this writing,
 ``pup`` should be able to package any Python GUI application that:

+* Runs on Python 3.7, on macOS or Windows.
-* Runs on Python 3.7 or 3.8, on macOS or Windows.
+* Runs on Python 3.8, on macOS, Linux or Windows.
 * Is ``pip``-installable (no need to be on PyPI, though).
 * Is launchable from the CLI with ``python -m <launch-module>``.